What are A2A payments? A guide to account-to-account payments

 Transaction clearing and settlement

-• Direct bank-to-bank transfers: In some cases, A2A payments are processed directly between the payer’s and recipient’s banks, often using existing payment rails such as ACH or Faster Payments.
-This can lead to near-instantaneous settlement.
+• Direct bank-to-bank transfers: In some cases, A2A payments are processed directly between the payer’s and recipient’s banks, often using existing payment rails such as Automated Clearing House (ACH) and Faster Payments.
+This can lead to nearly instant settlement.

-• Clearing houses: In other scenarios, clearing houses such as the Automated Clearing House (ACH) in the US or the Single Euro Payments Area (SEPA) in Europe facilitate the processing and settlement of A2A payments.
+• Clearinghouses: In other scenarios, clearinghouses such as ACH in the US and the Single Euro Payments Area (SEPA) in Europe facilitate the processing and settlement of A2A payments.
 This might involve a batch processing model with settlement occurring within a few hours or days.

 What are A2A payments used for?